Rebus (2024 TV series)

-Rebus is a Scottish crime drama television series based on the Inspector Rebus novels by Sir Ian Rankin, and starring Richard Rankin in the titular role.
+Rebus is a Scottish crime drama television series based on the Inspector Rebus novels by Sir Ian Rankin, and starring Richard Rankin (no relation) in the titular role.
 The episodes are written by Gregory Burke, directed by Niall MacCormick and Fiona Walton.
 Burke and Ian Rankin also serve as executive producers.
 It was produced by Swedish production company Viaplay Group but sold to BBC Television.
 The series, which consists of six episodes, began airing on 17 May 2024.

 On 11 July 2025, it was announced that a second series had been commissioned.

 Synopsis

 The story follows Detective John Rebus as he deals with an infamous Edinburgh gangster, at the same time dealing with the aftermath of his divorce and a changing workplace.